 After you get a few minutes of bonding time with your baby, the labor nurse will likely move the baby to a newborn bed/warmer.

-Once there, they will weigh and measure your baby, take some footprints, run some routine tests, do the Vitamin K injection and/or eye ointment application (if you agreed to these interventions prior to your delivery).
+Once there, they will weight and measure your baby, take some footprints, run some routine tests, do the Vitamin K injection and/or eye ointment application (if you agreed to these interventions prior to your delivery).

 They’ll also perform the APGAR score.
 Apgar stands for “Appearance, Pulse, Grimace, Activity, and Respiration” and it is a test given to newborns soon after birth.
 This test checks a baby’s heart rate, muscle tone, and other signs to see if extra medical care or emergency care is needed.
 (Source)